Process for Placement in the First Mathematics Course

-Students who do not place into the appropriate first semester math course will have an opportunity to move up one level.
-These options are discussed during SOAR.
+Students who do not place into the appropriate first semester math course will have an opportunity to move up one level during the Summer before their first semester.
+These options are discussed in the New Student Checklist.

 1 Students must contact their academic advisor when their AP or college transfer credit is available on their UNC Charlotte transcript.
 The advisor will assist them in revising their course schedule.

 2 Transfer students must complete Pre-Calculus with at least a grade of C in order to be admissible to engineering.